SKTR: Trace Recovery from Stochastically Known Logs: Model

-We adopt the notation of \citeauthor{cohen2021uncertain} \cite{cohen2021uncertain} who characterized environments of interest as \gls{DK} or \gls{SK}.
-The former refers to a process model or an event log that are given and deterministic (e.g., a supervised dataset).
-The latter refers to a known probability distribution of event attribute values in an event log (e.g., predicted activity names for a trace event).
-Accordingly, for an \gls{SK} trace within a dataset, the probability distribution of each event to be classified as one of the possible activities is known.
+We start by describing an \gls{SK} environment and position our search for a cost model within this context.
+We adopt the notation of \citeauthor{cohen2021uncertain} \cite{cohen2021uncertain} who characterized environments of interest as either \gls{DK} or \gls{SK}. \gls{DK} refers to a process model or an event log that are deterministic ({\em e.g.}, a supervised dataset), and \gls{SK} to a known probability distribution of event attribute values in an event log ({\em e.g.}, predicted activity names for a trace event).
+Accordingly, for an \gls{SK} trace, the probability distribution of each event to be classified as one of the possible activities is known.

-For recovering \gls{SK} traces with respect to a \gls{DK} model we start with an alignment-based conformance checking algorithm that compares a stochastic trace model with a process model, constructs their stochastic synchronous product and its corresponding reachability \textit{multigraph}, and searches over it for the optimal alignment.
-Our \gls{SKTR} algorithm takes into account the costs of nonsynchronous and synchronous moves and their probabilities.
-The intuition is that a synchronous move incurs a varying cost conditioned on the probability that the considered trace activity actually happened.
-As the occurrence probability drops, the incurred cost increases.
-The trace path that is best aligned with the model is declared to be the recovered trace.